YOU ARE INVITED!

 Volunteers Still Needed!

-We’ve enjoyed success recently in adding new volunteers to the Historical Society but still have a couple of vacancies.
-If you are looking for something fun to do that will immerse you in the wonderful history of Beavercreek and connect you to a group of engaged citizens, we would love to discuss the following roles with you:
+We’re looking for volunteers to fill open positions within the Historical Society.
+If you are looking for something fun to do that will immerse you in the wonderful history of Beavercreek that will connect you to a group of engaged citizens, we would love to discuss the following roles with you!

 Newsletter Director – Vacant